Mercy201/alx-system_engineering-devops/0x00-shell_basics/README.md

 in -s /bin/ls __ls__ command to Create a symbolic link to /bin/ls, named __ls__.
-The symbolic link should be created in the current working directory. cp -un *.html ../ command that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory mv [[:upper:]]* /tmp/u command that moves all files beginning with an uppercase letter to the directory /tmp/u
+The symbolic link should be created in the current working directory. cp -un *.html ../ command that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory mv [[:upper:]]* /tmp/u command that moves all files beginning with an uppercase letter to the directory /tmp/u rm *~ command that deletes all files in the current working directory that end with the character ~